shoh-dev/fcnui/README.md

     ThemeProvider(
       builder: (context, vm) => MaterialApp(
         // Configure theme, dark theme, and theme mode as needed
+        // theme: vm.theme, //Optional.
+Enables fcnui theme to affect whole application
         title: 'Your App Title',
         home: YourHomePage(),
       ),
     );
     ```

-   Optionally, you can use `flutter_cn_theme` as your default theme.
+   Optionally, you can use `fcnui` as your default theme.
 If not needed, simply wrap it.

 5. **Start adding components**:
     - Begin adding components to your project by running the following command: